MartyMacGyver/DirTreeDigest/README.md

 Signal handling is tricky.
 Signal handling when `multiprocessing` is involved is very tricky.
 Add `logging` and it's ridiculous.
 At first custom signal handlers were tried, but they were surprisingly problematic so exception handling to deal with the occasional Ctrl-C (the likeliest commanded abnormal exit).

+Queues turned out to be tricky as well (at least on Windows).
+If you pass a queue to a subprocess on creation, you can write to the queue from there and read it from the parent.
+However, if the queue contains writes from a subprocess that has ended, it will block when you try to drain the queue.
+Threfore it was effective to drain the queue first before quitting the subprocess to avoid this issue.

 At a higher level, the architecture is straightforward:

-  - Initialize workers (they live as long as the top-level process).
+  - Initialize one or more shared memory buffers (if shared memory is in use)

+  - Initialize a long-lived reader process

+  - Initialize multiple long-lived worker processes

   - Walk the directory tree

   - For a given file (the debug queue is read and logged periodically during this):

-    - Send "init" command to each worker, telling them to reset and which digest tipe to prepare for
+    - Send an init command to each worker, telling them to reset and which digest type to prepare for

-    - Read the first block of the file into shared memory
+      - Read the next block of the file into the buffer (or into the first free shared memory block)

-    - Over the queue, inform all workers that the named shared memory block is ready for digesting
+      - Over the queue, inform all workers that the buffer or named shared memory block is ready for digestion

-    - While waiting for results, pre-fetch data into the next free buffer(s)
+      - While waiting for processing, pre-fetch data into other free buffer(s) and queue queue them for subsequent digestion

-    - Once all workers have finished processing the data block, send them the next available block to process.
-Repeat.
+      - Once all workers have finished processing the data block, free the completed block

-    - When EOF is reached and cache buffers are exhausted, request final hash data from workers
+      - Repeat until EOF is reached and cache buffers are exhausted

+    - Request final hash data from workers

+    - Repeat with the next file

-  - When all files are processed, cleanly shut down the workers and exit
+  - When all files are processed, cleanly shut down the subprocesses and exit

 ## TODO

-  - Cleanups
+  - Cleanups - debug queue always says 'worker'; use f-strings, friendly process names vs pids, error legs for incomplete commands; failed file handling

   - More testing

-  - Linux/OS X mmap - the memory tagging trick that works optimally in Windows is different in Linux, and it's not clear how to do this in OS X yet, so less-efficient queueing is used by default  for these (--nomap is always active)